xinyanliang/EDFv0.1/README.md

     $python train_EDF.py
 ```

-Note: Some hyper-parameters can be specified in config.py.

 ## Reproduce our results on the open-set scenario
 Setting: EDF and view exteacters are trained on PubChem-10k dataset; retrieve database is constructed using training set of ChEMBL-10k dataset;